-London, the capital of the UK, can be a lot more fun and adventure for a tourist, or even a resident than merely moving around the city, sightseeing using the utterly convenient Tube- which is no doubt the city's life line.
+London, the capital of the UK, can be a lot more fun and adventurous for a visitor, or even a resident, than merely moving around the city, sightseeing using the utterly convenient Tube - which is no doubt the city's life line.

 London offers many more commuting options that will take you from one place to another, while instilling adrenaline-pumping adventure into your travels.
 There are at least ten different ways to get around London that are fast, cheap and highly adventurous.